nxskok/pasias/docs/03-data-summaries.md

 more values just below 120 than you would expect for a normal.
 This corresponds to the histogram bar centred just below 120 being taller than you would have expected.
-\marginnote{That is to say, the  principal deviation from normality is not the hole on the histogram, the bar centred around 123 being too short, but that the bar centred just below 120 is too *tall*.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">That is to say, the  principal deviation from normality is not the hole on the histogram, the bar centred around 123 being too short, but that the bar centred just below 120 is too *tall*.</span>

 Extra: looking *way* ahead (to almost the end of the R stuff), this is how you handle the dates and times: